hypo69/hypo/pytest/gemini/src/suppliers/ebay/shop.md

 # No functions or classes are defined in the provided code.
 # Therefore, no tests can be written.
 A placeholder test is included
-# to demonstrate the structure if the code contained functions.
+# to demonStarte the structure if the code contained functions.

 def test_empty_code_placeholder():
     """